Sunday Night Football: How to watch the Dallas Cowboys vs. New York Giants tonight on NBC

 Location: MetLife Stadium

-Sunday night's Cowboys at Giants game will air on NBC.
-So you should be able to just turn on your TV and tune into Sunday Night Football on NBC.
-If you don't have access to live TV or NBC, here's what we recommend to watch the Cowboys at Giants game this Sunday:

-- Watch NFL games on local channels like NBC, Fox and CBS
+- Watch NFL games on local channels like ABC, NBC, CBS and Fox

 Channel Master Flatenna Ultra-Thin Indoor TV Antenna